Graphic design for social media

 Composition and hierarchy

 Where do you want the user to look first?
-That’s hierarchy.
+That is hierarchy.

-• Focal point: Every design must have one main element, and it could be a headline, product image, or a call to action (CTA).
+• Focal point: Every design must have one main element, and that can be a title, a product image, or a call to action (CTA).

-• Balance: Don’t cram everything into one corner.
-Distribute elements evenly.
-Use "negative space" (empty space) to allow the design to breathe.
-A cluttered design creates a counter effect.
+• Balance: Do not cram everything into one corner.
+Arrange elements evenly.
+Use "negative space" (empty space) so the design can breathe.
+A cluttered design creates the opposite effect.

-• Rule of thirds: Imagine your design divided into 9 equal squares (like a grid).
-Position the most important elements at the intersections of these lines.
+• Rule of thirds: Imagine your design is divided into 9 equal squares (like a grid).
+Place the most important elements at the intersections of those lines.
 This is a simple trick that immediately makes the composition more dynamic.

 Tipovi razlicitih kompozicija dizajna

-Your most beautiful design in the world is useless if no one can read what it says.
+It does not matter how beautiful your design is if no one can read what it says.

-• Contrast: Text must be clearly visible against the background.
+• Contrast: The text must be clearly visible against the background.
 Dark text on a light background or vice versa.
 Avoid combinations like yellow text on a white background.

-Instagram is the number one visual platform, so the pressure is highest here.
-Let’s go through the process of how to create an IG post that really gets the job done.
+Instagram is the number one visual platform, so the pressure here is highest.
+Let's go through the process of how to make an IG post that actually gets the job done.

 Before you even open a design tool, ask yourself: What do I want this post to achieve?